The William Knuth Family of Augusta Wisconsin

 Also see - The Farm House Deconstructed - Home the Pioneer Farmhouse was used in the 19th and 20th Centuries

 The Homestead Farm as it exists today can be seen on the Rodell Wisconsin Site - Click the image to see it full size.
-The farm is on country road V between Rodell and the Dells Mill Museum near Augusta, Fall Creek, Bears Grass and Foster Wisc Knuth Homestead in Winter 2004
+The farm is on country road V between Rodell and the Dells Mill Museum near Augusta, Fall Creek, Bears Grass and Foster Wisc This is the original Knuth Homestean in Augusta Wisconsin about 1910 It may actually be earlier because there are no trees - the trees on the property in 2010 are at least 100 years old

 The Knuth Family / Wives and their children